hmrc/accessibility-statement-frontend/README.md

 ## Opening a PR to get your statement merged into the repository
-Before opening a pull request, check the service renders successfully at http://localhost:12346/accessibility-statement/discounted-icecreams and run the unit and integration tests locally as described below.
+Before opening a pull request, check the service renders successfully at http://localhost:12346/accessibility-statement/discounted-icecreams and run the integration tests with `sbt it:test` as described below.

 If your team would like repository write access to create branches and submit PRs without forking the repository, contact us via Slack at [#team-plat-ui](https://hmrcdigital.slack.com/messages/team-plat-ui/).
 Having write access will mean your team will receive alerts regarding production deployments.